Sallie-May/PiakMultiTools-Deobfuscated/README.md

 ## PiakMultiTools-Deobfuscated

+## Quick fact

+It is just a modified version of Radu-Tool

-## Why I did that?
+## Why did I do that?
-Simple, Github is a place where you show the source code, if you are not don't use github.
+Simple, Github is a place where you're supposed to show the source code, if you are not don't use github.

 I still need to deobfuscate some pyarmor then everything to see for everyone !!